Choosing to have one partner makes you that small minority. In today’s society, sleeping with only one partner for whole life is overrated and boring.

 Wondering what the dangers of dating apps are?
 All of the above.

-Dating apps additionally trivialize and speed up getting to know someone before having sex.
+Dating apps additionally trivialize and speed up getting to know someone before sleeping together.

 We recommend the true crime documentary “The Tinder Swindler” on Netflix if you haven’t watched it.